awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 ## Prerequisites for Amazon RDS Oracle Integration with Amazon S3<a name="oracle-s3-integration.preparing"></a>

 To work with Amazon RDS for Oracle integration with Amazon S3, the Amazon RDS DB instance must have access to an Amazon S3 bucket\.
 For this, you create an AWS Identity and Access Management \(IAM\) policy and an IAM role\.
+The Amazon VPC used by your DB instance doesn't need to provide access to the Amazon S3 endpoints\.

 **Note**
 To add a role to a DB instance, the status of the DB instance must be `available`\.